-I am interested in the intersection of art with spiritual experience and aspire to create installations that activate a possible awakening to wonder or a liminal moment of encounter with the unseen.
-The concept of the numinous speaks to the realms of our experience which cannot be quantified, explained, or contained - our intuition, and our feeling-states; our connection to the cosmos, and for some, a sense of the divine.
+The concept of the numinous speaks to the spheres of our experience which cannot be quantified, explained or contained, our intuition, our feeling-states, connection to the cosmos – and for some, a sense of the divine.